kubedb/docs/docs/guides/hanadb/concepts/hanadb.md

 # HanaDB

-## What is HanaDB
+## What is HanaDB?

-`HanaDB` is a Kubernetes `CustomResourceDefinition` (CRD) in KubeDB to run SAP HANA databases in a Kubernetes-native way.
+`HanaDB` is a KubeDB custom resource for running SAP HANA databases in Kubernetes.

 ## HanaDB Spec